 Feel the Mana at ‘Iao ValleyMaui

-Hawaiians use the word mana to describe all manner of divine power.
-There are places on Maui where a sense of mana is almost tangible.
-‘Iao Valley is one of them.
+Hawaiians use the word MANA to describe all manner of divine power, and there are places on Maui where a sense of mana is almost tangible.
+‘IAO VALLEY is one of them.

-This 10-acre park, four miles west of Wailuku, is crowned by an ancient 2,250-foot rock pinnacle and defined by the events of its storied history.
+This 10-acre park, 4 miles west of WAILUKU, is crowned by an ancient 2,250-FOOT ROCK PINNACLE and defined by the events of its storied history.
 Known as an important political center in ancient Hawai‘i, it was the site of many battles, and the bones of hundreds of warriors were scattered here.
-For hundreds of years, Hawaiian chiefs were laid to rest in secret burial sites along the walls of the valley.
+For hundreds of years, Hawaiian chiefs were laid to rest in SECRET BURIAL SITES along the walls of the valley as well.

-The park also features Kepaniwai Heritage Gardens, which honors the diverse cultures that have immigrated to Maui, and Hawai‘i Nature Center, an interactive educational center located just above the Heritage Gardens.
+The park also features KEPANIWAI HERITAGE GARDENS, which honors the diverse cultures that have immigrated to Maui, as well as the HAWAI‘I NATURE CENTER, an interactive educational center located just above the heritage gardens.

-To reach ‘Iao Valley, take Highway 32 (Ka‘ahumanu Road) four miles west of Wailuku to the end of ‘Iao Valley Road (Highway 320).
-Or be mindful of the environment; book a ride with a tour bus company and save gas.
+To reach ‘Iao Valley, take Highway 32 (Ka‘ahumanu Road) 4 miles west of Wailuku to the end of ‘Iao Valley Road (Highway 320).
+Or, book a ride with a TOUR BUS company and save gas.